Hi, and thank you for visiting my website!

 Here are a some things about me;

 I love animals.
 I have a Yorkie named Charlotte and I'm pretty obsessed with her.

 I love doing restorative or yin yoga.
-I prefer the yoga styles where you just lay there because I also do workouts daily - walking my dog a few times a day and doing strength training workouts in my living room.
+I prefer the yoga styles where you just lay there because I also do workouts daily - walking and doing strength training workouts in my living room.

 I love the beach.
 I moved from Wisconsin to San Diego, California to be by the beach and warm weather.
 I can't see myself living anywhere else.

 I love traveling.
 I currently have the travel bug and start to get antsy if I don't have a trip planned for a couple months.

 I love the way I feel when I eat healthy foods that are right for my body, but I'm not perfect and do allow myself to have some foods that aren't great for my body at times.

 I love a nice glass of Sauvignon Blanc from New Zealand or hard kombucha.

 If you are interested in working with me or finding out if I can help you reach your weight loss goals, you can contact me here or email me at email@example.com.
 You can also learn more about my signature program, Discover Your Dream Body in 90 Days by clicking here.